kacf24/kacf24.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a PhD student at the University of Texas' Marine Science Institute.
+Kyle Capistrant-Fossa is a PhD student at the University of Texas' Marine Science Institute.
 His research interests include marine botany, climate change biology, carbon sequestration, marine phyiology, and long-term monitoring projects.
 He is currently a member of the Dunton Lab and works with the Texas Seagrass Monitoring Program.
 {style="text-align: justify;"}